instantish/milestone-closer/README.md

 To see debug ouput from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
 You can run this action in debug only mode (no actions will be taken on your milestones) by passing `debug-only` `true` as an argument to the action.

-### More Resources

-For more resources or tools to make issue tracking easier, check out [Instantish](https://itsinstantish.com) ⚡️

-If you have questions about setting this up, feel free to reach out to hi@itsinstantish.com with subject line "Question about GitHub Action" 😊

 ### Building and testing

 Install the dependencies